assets/img/logo.svg

 Color legend

 The page includes a legend explaining the meaning of the colors used.
+Click the legend icon in the toolbar to view it.

 Data quality